glitchruk/webgrab/README.md

 ### Arrays

-If the field is an array, the selector will be applied to each element of the array.
-For example:
+If the field is an array, all matching elements will be grabbed.
+For example, to grab all links from a page:

 ```go
 type Page struct {